Dollar falls as markets increase bets on more Fed easing

 By Julien Ponthus

-LONDON, Sept 16 (Reuters) - The U.S. dollar fell across the board on Wednesday as expectations that the U.S. central bank may hint at more policy action grew, while the Chinese yuan vaulted to its highest level since May 2019.
+LONDON, Sept 16 (Reuters) - The U.S. dollar fell across the board on Wednesday as expectations grew that the U.S. central bank may hint at more policy action, while the Chinese yuan vaulted to its highest level since May 2019.

-The Fed decision is due at 1800 GMT.
+The Federal Reserve's decision is due at 1800 GMT.
 Markets are keen to see the Fed's economic projections, and particularly whether it spells out where it sees inflation headed and what exactly that means for interest rates.

-Commerzbank foreign exchange analyst Antje Praefcke argued that while prudence in trading the dollar was expected to prevail ahead of the Fed's statement today, investors may change their minds soon after.

-Elsewhere, investors were bullish on China with the prospects for the world's No. 2 economy improving on the back of strong retail sales and industrial output data.
+Investors were bullish on China, with the prospects for the world's No. 2 economy improving on the back of strong retail sales and industrial output data.

 "People are starting to embrace a new theme, which is that China is managing much, much better than anyone else," said Davis Hall, head of capital markets in Asia at Indosuez Wealth Management.

-The Japanese yen JPY= also made significant gains during the session and touched a two-week high of 105.20 per dollar.
+The Japanese yen JPY= also made significant gains during the session and touched levels not seen since the end of July, briefly going under 105 per dollar.

 ((tom.westbrook@tr.com; +65 6318 4876;))